mar10i/zehnder_cloud_api_fibaro/README.md

 - Zehnder Dashboard: https://mydevices.beta.zehnder.cloud
 - Zehnder Cloud API: https://developer.beta.zehnder.cloud

 To control you ComfoAirQ with this app a registration to The IoT Cloud is required.
-Register via: https://www.zehnder.nl/iot-cloud
+Register via: https://www.zehnder.nl/iot-cloud.
 Follow the instructions to enable the beta app and create connection to the cloud.
 When the connection is made a api key-name combination can be requested.
-Together with the subscription key of the developer cloud the Quickapp can make connection to your Zehneder device.
+Together with the subscription key of the developer cloud the Quickapp can make connection to your Zehnder device.

 Development steps:
 - Download TQAE